injeti-manohar/AZ-104/Module10.md

 - No separate backup server required.
 - Not application aware; file, folder, and volume-level restore only.
 - Back up and restore content.

+> Your company has several critical virtual machine workloads running on Azure.
+You must ensure the company can recover these virtual machines if there's data loss or corruption.

+## Virtual Machine data protection
+There are several backup options available for VMs, depending on your use-case.